ibm-cloud-docs/account/orgs_spaces.md

 To add a space to an org, complete the following steps.

-1. On the Cloud Foundry Orgs page, click the name of the org that you want to add a space to.
+1. On the Cloud Foundry Orgs page in the console, click the name of the org that you want to add a space to.
 2. Click **Add a space**.
 3. Select a region and enter a name.
 4. Click **Save**.

 After you add users to an org, you can grant them permissions to the spaces.
-Similar to orgs, spaces also have a set of [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles) with specific permissions that are assigned to team members:
+Similar to orgs, spaces also have a set of [Cloud Foundry roles](/docs/account?topic=account-cfaccess#cfroles) with specific permissions that are assigned to team members:

   * Space manager
   * Space developer